 The decision to build the Hong Kong Children’s Hospital was made in 2007 with the goal of improving the expertise in pediatric treatments.
 It was not until 2013 when the Finance Committee of the Legislative Council finally approved the funding that the Government decided to build the hospital in the Kai Tak Development area in Kowloon Bay.

-This hospital aims to provide top-notch clinical services that are “children-centred” and “family-friendly” to improve the patient experience.
+This hospital aims to provide top-notch clinical services that are “children-centered” and “family-friendly” to improve the patient experience.
 It is also set to provide better training for doctors specializing in pediatrics and to promote research.

-Services provided by the Hong Kong Children’s Hospital
+Services provided by Hong Kong Children’s Hospital

 The Hong Kong Children’s Hospital is an inclusive specialized medical center.
 Its services range from clinical consultations and pediatric surgery to rehabilitation and psychological care.